supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/19-Stream-Power-BI.md

 In this exercise, you'll use Azure Stream Analytics to process a  stream of sales order data, such as might be generated from an online retail application.
 The order data will be sent to Azure Event Hubs, from where your Azure Stream Analytics job will read and summarize the data before sending it to Power BI, where you will visualize the data in a report.

-This exercise should take approximately **45** minutes to complete.

 ### Task-1 :Provision Azure resources

 In this exercise, you'll need an Azure Synapse Analytics workspace with access to data lake storage and a dedicated SQL pool.
 You'll also need an Azure Event Hubs namespace to which the streaming order data can be sent.

 You'll use a combination of a PowerShell script and an ARM template to provision these resources.

-1. Sign into the [Azure portal](https://portal.azure.com) at `https://portal.azure.com`.
-2. Use the **[\>_]** button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal, selecting a ***PowerShell*** environment and click on ***create storage*** if prompted.
+1. Use the **[\>_]** button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal, selecting a ***PowerShell*** environment and click on ***create storage*** if prompted.
 The cloud shell provides a command line interface in a pane at the bottom of the Azure portal, as shown here:

     ![A screenshot of the Azure portal with a cloud shell pane.](./images/cloud-shell.png)

     > **Note**: If you have previously created a cloud shell that uses a *Bash* environment, use the the drop-down menu at the top left of the cloud shell pane to change it to ***PowerShell***.

-3. Note that you can resize the cloud shell by dragging the separator bar at the top of the pane, or by using the **&#8212;**, **&#9723;**, and **X** icons at the top right of the pane to minimize, maximize, and close the pane.
+1. Note that you can resize the cloud shell by dragging the separator bar at the top of the pane, or by using the **&#8212;**, **&#9723;**, and **X** icons at the top right of the pane to minimize, maximize, and close the pane.
 For more information about using the Azure Cloud Shell, see the [Azure Cloud Shell documentation](https://docs.microsoft.com/azure/cloud-shell/overview).

-4. In the PowerShell pane, enter the following commands to clone the repo containing this exercise:
+1. In the PowerShell pane, enter the following commands to clone the repo containing this exercise:

     ```
     rm -r dp-203 -f
     git clone https://github.com/MicrosoftLearning/dp-203-azure-data-engineer dp-203
     ```

-5. After the repo has been cloned, enter the following commands to change to the folder for this exercise and run the **setup.ps1** script it contains:
+1. After the repo has been cloned, enter the following commands to change to the folder for this exercise and run the **setup.ps1** script it contains:

     ```
     cd dp-203/Allfiles/labs/19
     ./setup.ps1
     ```

-6. If prompted, choose which subscription you want to use (this will only happen if you have access to multiple Azure subscriptions).
+1. If prompted, choose which subscription you want to use (this will only happen if you have access to multiple Azure subscriptions).

-7. While you are waiting for the script to complete, continue with the next task.
+1. While you are waiting for the script to complete, continue with the next task.

 ### Task-2: Create a Power BI workspace